 There’s no way to control which legacy desktop apps can access your webcam.
 If access is on, all desktop apps can view it.
 If access is off, no desktop apps can view it.

-Windows now allows you to control which UWP (Store) applications have access to your Pictures, Videos, and Documents folders.
+Windows now allows you to control which UWP (Store) applications have access to your full file system, or your Pictures, Videos, and Documents folders.
 When an application wants access, it has to ask you for permission.
-Under Settings > Privacy, you’ll find three new tabs for controlling access to your Picture, Videos, and Documents.
+Under Settings > Privacy, you’ll find four new tabs for controlling access to your File System, Pictures, Videos, and Documents.

 The “Quiet Hours” feature that allowed you to mute notifications during specific time periods has been renamed to “Focus Assist”.